jai-dewani/Connect-4-API/README.md

     - status: Contains text describing if the move was valid or invalid and if someone win's the game it will display "Red Won" or "Yellow Won"

-## Start a game

-API-type: GET
-API-url: /start/
-Data-expected: None

-Response-type:

-    {
-        'token': String
-    }

-    - token: A string which will be used identify a unique game

 ## Reset the game